 Dizziness is often a term used to describe both vertigo and disequilibrium.
-While these conditions are very similar, they are not the same, and it is important to know the differences so as to properly explain the condition to one’s medical doctor or chiropractor.
+While these conditions are very similar, they are not the same, and it is important to know the differences so as to properly explain the condition to one’s medical doctor or Calgary chiropractor for vertigo.
 Here’s a simple breakdown:

 - Disequilibrium: A person may feel as if the floor is tilting causing him to feel unsteady and as if he is about to fall.